-Breaking Up When Nothing Is "Wrong" Is Totally Valid, & It Could Be The Right Move For You
+Why Breaking Up When Nothing's "Wrong" Might Be The Best Move For You

 Breakups are almost never easy.
 Whether you're the one ending things, or the one being broken up with, calling it quits can be really painful — even if it is the healthiest thing for both of you.
 But when you find yourself in an otherwise "good" relationship where you still, inexplicably, feel like something is missing, breakups can get even trickier.
 Breaking up when nothing is "wrong" may not seem like the right thing to do at first, because you might feel like you don't really have a reason, but the truth is, you don't need one.
 Nothing major needs to happen.
 If something feels off in your relationship and you can't pinpoint the exact reason why, that's OK.
 There doesn't need to be a big red flag or a betrayal of trust.
 Sometimes, you just want more, and if that's the case, you deserve to get it.

 "Something may not particularly be 'wrong,' but there has clearly been a change in your feelings, if the idea of breaking up is even on your mind," breakup coach and host of the breakup BOOST podcast Trina Leckie tells Elite Daily.
 "And I would say that in itself is something that could be considered 'wrong.'
 If you are investing your time and energy into a relationship, you want to feel excited about it."
 If you don't feel that excitement anymore and your partner does, or if neither one of you does, then like Leckie said, things aren't really as good as you might've thought.
 "Both parties deserve to have someone who is into the relationship," she says.
 "Not just sticking around to stick it out."